sindrigils/Botnet/README.md

 # Botnet - Group A5_5
 Hello TA, this README includes all the bonus points we did, and how to start the assignment and some documentation on how it works.
-For starters we are on a MacOS and Windows (WSL2), and the it works best to compile it on MacOS.
-Now here are instructions on how to start the project.
+For starters we are on a MacOS and Windows (WSL2), and it works best to compile it on MacOS.
+Now here are the instructions on how to start the project. (btw feel free to read this README file in preview mode)

 All client and server commands have been implemented along with extra functionality listed below.